cs50nestm/cs50labs/bubblesort_python/README.md

 ## Your Turn

-Complete the `bubble_sort()` function on the right to sort the supplied array.
+Complete the `bubble_sort` function to sort the supplied list.
+Try using the pseudocode above!

-Notice that the bubble sort function has a return type of `void`.
-This means the function doesn't return anything.
-What it does do is sort the array.

-The `print_array()` function is given to you to print out the array after you've sorted it, to make sure your algorithm works properly.

 {% spoiler "Hint" %}

-1. You might want to start this by simply using an outer `for` loop that iterates `n - 1` times, which corresponds to `n - 1` passes through the array.
+1. You might want to start this by simply using an outer `for` loop that iterates `n - 1` times, which corresponds to `n - 1` passes through the list.
 2. Then use an inner `for` loop that also iterates `n - 1` times.
-If you use the index variable `i` here, make sure to use another variable in the `for` loop in step 1.
+You may want use the index variable `j` here.
 3. We now look at pairs of numbers.
-If `arr[i] > arr[i + 1]` then swap the two elements.
+If `numbers[j] > numbers[j + 1]` then swap the two elements.
 You may need to use a temporary variable to do the swap.

 {% endspoiler %}